juanRCoder/Project-FAQ-accordion/README.md

  <p>  </p>
  <p>  </p>
 <p align='justify'>
  This project showcases the display of Frequently Asked Questions (FAQs) on a web page.
 We utilized a development environment like VITE to initialize the application.
-It's a challenge from [FrontendMentor](https://www.frontendmentor.io/), a platform offering similar or more complex projects for practice.
+It's a challenge from <a href="https://www.frontendmentor.io/" target="_blank">FrontMentor</a>, a platform offering similar or more complex projects for practice.
 </p>

 </div>